 It should gain the authority of CILT to do so through the IMC/COT

-The money must be held in a separate deposit account in a regulated retail bank managed by WiLAT and audited by the CILT Territorial Organisation providing the administration of the WSC, in this case CILT Singapore.
+The money must be held in a separate deposit account in a regulated retail bank managed by WiLAT and audited by the CILT Territorial Organisation providing the administration of the WSC, in this case currently with CILT Singapore.

-That proper accounts of the collection and use of the money must be kept and presented by CILT Singapore to WSC Members and the CILT Audit committee on a bi-annual (every six months) basis, and
+That proper accounts of the collection and use of the money must be kept and presented by CILT Singapore or the approved country to WSC Members and the CILT Audit committee on a bi-annual (every six months) basis, and the bank account statement should be presented to WiLAT meeting in ICM of CILT on an annual basis.

 Should the money on account exceed 18 months’ budgeted expenditure at any time then the excess money then the CILT Audit Committee may requests its transfer to CILT International